-When we covered how to hand dye animal fiber yarn like wool and alpaca back in January, several Bluprint members had questions about hand dyeing cotton yarn, too.
-Bluprint to the rescue!
+When we covered how to hand dye animal fiber yarn like wool and alpaca back in January, several Craftsy members had questions about hand dyeing cotton yarn, too.
+Craftsy to the rescue!
 Hand dyeing cotton yarn —and any other yarn for that matter —gives you an endless rainbow of colors that you may not be able to find in your local yarn store.
 Grab those blah-hued hanks and let’s talk about hand dyeing cotton yarn to turn it into an artsy fiber masterpiece!

 Cotton vs. wool